-The superficial fascia of the abdominal wall (subcutaneous tissue of abdomen) is a layer of fatty connective tissue.
-It is usually a single layer similar to, and continuous with, the superficial fascia throughout other regions of the body.
+The superficial fascia of the abdominal wall (subcutaneous tissue of the abdomen) is a layer of fatty connective tissue.
 However, in the lower region of the anterior part of the abdominal wall, below the umbilicus, it forms two layers: a superficial fatty layer and a deeper membranous layer.

 The superficial fatty layer of superficial fascia (Camper’s fascia) contains fat and varies in thickness.
 It is continuous over the inguinal ligament with the superficial fascia of the thigh and with a similar layer in the perineum.